Start talking about healthy teen relationships before dating even begins.

 In this day and age, we also know teens are often active and having relationships — romantic or not — on social media.
 It’s important to monitor your teen’s activity online as well in real life.
 Be sure that you talk to your teen about appropriate interactions online as well as offline.
 Make sure they know to reach out to you if they feel bullied or unsafe with any sort of online or texting communication.

 Relationship violence is a real issue for teens.
 One in three adolescents in the United States is the victim of physical, sexual, emotional or verbal abuse from a dating partner.
 One in 10 high school students has been purposefully hit, slapped or physically hurt by a boyfriend or girlfriend.
 More importantly, only 33 percent of teens in a violent relationship tell anyone about the abuse.
 In addition, cyberbullying has become an increasing threat to teens.

 It is important for teens to know what’s healthy in a relationship and to have a place where they feel safe talking about their relationship.
 As parents, we want to be this place to be us.

 Signs of issues in your teen’s relationships

-In addition to frequent “check-ins” with your teen about their friends and relationships, you should watch out for warning signs that your teen is in an unsafe or unhealthy relationship:
+In addition to frequent check-ins with your teen about their friends and relationships, you should watch for warning signs that your teen is in an unsafe or unhealthy relationship:

-- Sudden changes in your teen’s behavior, grades or interests in activities;
+- Sudden changes in your teen’s behavior, grades or interest in activities;

 - Unexplained bruises or injuries;